 Oliver Travel Trailer Legacy Elite

 Oliver Travel Trailers makes the Oliver Legacy Elite, a single axle 18-feet 5-inch all fiberglass body travel trailer.
-The Oliver travel trailer was initially my first choice for a couples travel trailer but failed in one area that the Lance 1575 did not.
+The Oliver travel trailer was initially my first choice for couples travel trailer but failed in one area that the Lance 1575 did not.
 The Legacy Elite has a fold-down bed.
-In other words, the wrap around dinette converts to a bed.
-That I did not like as much as having a separate queen-sized bed and dinette.
+In other words, the wrap-around dinette converts to a bed.
+That I did not like as much as having a separate queen-sized bed and dinette

-Though heavier than some of the other models on this page, the Legacy has a GVWR of 5,000 lbs, it is still manageable with a full-sized SUV.
+Though heavier than some other models on this page, the Legacy has a GVWR of 5,000 lbs, it is still manageable with a full-sized SUV.

 It includes many, and I mean many standard features making it a very capable and comfortable lightweight travel trailer.

 Overall Oliver makes an excellent travel trailer and both models in their line-up get excellent reviews.
-Thoguh it’s a travel trailer not suited for my wife and I it could very well be suited for you.
+Though it’s a travel trailer not suited for my wife and me it could very well be suited for you.
 So do take the time to look at them a little deeper.

 You do not have to sleep in your travel trailer all cramped up due to a small bed.
 There are many models of travel trailers that have king-sized beds as a standard feature or as an option.

-If a bigger bed than than the queen bed in most if the campers above you might want to check out our 10 Best Travel Trailers With King Beds.
+If a bigger bed than the queen bed in most of the campers above you might want to check out our 10 Best Travel Trailers With King Beds.